 When it comes to Scotch whisky, heritage and tradition have long been key selling points.
 But now it’s time to start thinking different.
 Customers increasingly want brands that genuinely care1, with fifty per cent of Millennials willing to pay extra for sustainable products2 – single malt scotch included!
-So, we’d like to introduce you to single malt whiskies that are shaking things up – all the way from the Scottish Isle of Islay.
+So today, we’d like to introduce you to single malt whiskies that are shaking things up – all the way from the Scottish Isle of Islay.

 One of only six in the world

 Bruichladdich Distillery embodies sustainability in every drop they produce – and they have the certifications to prove it!
 Located on the fabled island of Islay on the ‘whisky coast’ of West Scotland, Bruichladdich is one of only six distilleries worldwide to achieve B Corp certification.
 The B Lab has independently verified them as ‘using business as a force for good’.
 Bruichladdich’s B-Corp credentials show that it meets the highest certified accountability, transparency and environmental performance standards.

 Bruichladdich is all about doing things differently – Bruichladdich’s flagship whisky, the famous Bruichladdich Classic Laddie unpeated single malt, is a case in point.
 Even a glance at Bruichladdich The Classic Laddie’s unusual blue bottle will attest.